SOULWALK IN SOBRIETY

 DESCRIPTION - Individualized Post-Residential Addiction Treatment Continuum of Care Program Program

-Meets the individual needs of patients completing addiction treatment.
-Specifics of the program will be clearly outlined and in place prior to release of program and will start immediately (within the first two days) of arriving home.
+Meets the individual needs of patients completing residential or IOP addiction treatment.
+Specifics of the program will be clearly outlined and in place prior to release of program and will start immediately (within the first two days) of arriving home or sober living.

 LENGTH OF TIME - 3 months minimum - 12 Months (to be determined)

 Weekly sessions with your clinical provider / hypnotherapist / CSQ Facilitator

 Zoom or Face-to-face or online sessions, depending on the location of the patient's home or sober living residence.